Astrometric mock observations for determining the local dark matter density: Results

 \subsection{Application to the mock observation data}

-We generate the mock tracer population following the procedure described in Sect. \ref{data} and \textit{observe} the sample stars contained in various regions.
-We test five sampling regions: ``narrow cone", ``very narrow cone", ``wide cone", ``narrow cylinder" and ``wide cylinder".
+We generated the mock tracer population following the procedure described in Sect. \ref{data} and \textit{observed} the sample stars contained in various regions.
+We tested five sampling regions: ``narrow cone", ``very narrow cone", ``wide cone", ``narrow cylinder", and ``wide cylinder".
 These cone regions are directed to the $z$-axis ($\theta=0$) and contain stars within $\theta<22^\circ$ (narrow), $2.4^\circ$ (very narrow) and $40^\circ$ (wide).
 The cylinders cover the regions of $R=\sqrt{x^2+y^2}<0.5~{\rm kpc}$ (narrow) and $<1.0~{\rm kpc}$ (wide).
 Figure \ref{regions} delineates these sampling regions.